DxAmbar/DxAmbar/README.md

-- 🔭 I’m currently working on [Pokemon Memory Match](https://memory-match-api.netlify.app/)
+- 🔭 I’m currently working on [App Tienda](https://github.com/DxAmbar/app_tienda) for NTT Data Talent Lab
 - 🌱 I’m currently learning React and more about JS.
 Nextjs, Postman and Jira are next.
 - 😄 Pronouns: she - her.
 - ⚡ Fun fact: I'm a Pokemon fan.